conversem/server-side-query-fan-out-session-reporting/docs/architecture.md

 ## Overview

 This project provides a framework for analyzing LLM bot traffic patterns and bundling requests into semantic query fan-out sessions.
-It uses Cloudflare's Logpull API to ingest data into a local SQLite database, then applies research-backed algorithms to identify session patterns.
+It supports ingestion from multiple CDN/cloud providers (AWS CloudFront, AWS ALB, Azure CDN, GCP CDN, Cloudflare, Fastly, Akamai) into a local SQLite database, then applies research-backed algorithms to identify session patterns.

 ## Folder Structure